It’s estimated that businesses can automate more than 30% of sales-related tasks.

 An application programming interface, or API, allows two programs to communicate with each other.
 For example, an online shoe store might let you sign in with Google, connecting their user information with an account on the website.
-By offering access to their API, a CRM gives more apps a secure way to pull important lead and client information.
+A CRM gives more apps a secure way to pull substantial lead and client information by offering access to their API.

 Analytics & Reporting

-Your sales activities, like your marketing tactics, should go through a constant process of improvement.
+Like your marketing tactics, your sales activities should go through a constant process of improvement.
 To that end, your various sales automation tools will ideally have tracking and reporting built-in.
 You will gain insights to take to training sessions and find effective practices to share with your sales team.

 Prospect.io is a perfect example of using analytics to convert more leads and create better email campaigns.
 Autoklose is a similar, cost-effective campaign manager that can help you grow your email campaigns.

 Sales automation companies are taking reporting to the next level with AI.
 CRMs, email campaign managers, and more can help score leads and improve each team member’s sales quality.
-If you need help improving your emails or even how you talk to customers, AI-based tools can give you on-demand coaching.
+If you need help improving your emails or talking to customers, AI-based tools can give you on-demand coaching.

-As part of the systems approach that we cover in our Clone the Owner® guide, analytics can be crucial for building durable practices.
+As part of the systems approach covered in our Clone the Owner® guide, analytics can be crucial for building durable practices.
 When you automate your analytics, you can find those behaviors that promote growth and those that set you back.

 With the consistency of the reporting, it’s much faster and easier to build an effective system around adjusting your procedures.
-Growth becomes more of an iterative process than a search for the next great idea.
+As a result, growth becomes more of an iterative process than a search for the next great idea.

 Finally, the level of customer support you can expect should be a key consideration.
 Free tools and long lists of features are crucial, but customer support could determine their actual value.